-Approximately 800 B.C. the ancient Greek word automaton was first mentioned dealing with devices like automatically driving tripods or automated doors of temples.
+■ Approximately 800 B.C., the ancient Greek word automaton was first mentioned dealing with devices like automatically driving tripods or automated doors of temples.
 While these were implemented as feed forward, the first known feedback device is the water clock of Ctesibius (285 -222 B.C.).
-His invention remained to be the most accurate time measurement device till Huygens (1629 - 1695) invented the pendulum clock.
-Moreover, the first steam engine was developed by Hero of Alexandria (10 - 70).
-Other basic examples can be found, e.g. in the Middle East, China and Mayan cultures.
+His invention remained the most accurate time measurement device until Huygens (1629 - 1695) invented the pendulum clock.
+Moreover, the first steam engine was developed by the Hero of Alexandria (10 - 70).
+Other basic examples can be found, e.g., in the Middle East, China, and Mayan cultures.

-- The period we call First Industrial Revolution (1760 1840) started by the re-invention of the steam engine (respectively its governor) by Watt (1736 1819) with improvements by Siemens (1823 1883) and the programmable loom by Jacquard (1752 1834).
+- The period we call the First Industrial Revolution (1760 1840) started with the re-invention of the steam engine (respectively its governor) by Watt (1736 1819) with improvements by Siemens (1823 1883) and the programmable loom by Jacquard (1752 1834).
 The final step in this period was the development of a formal description for controlling a process by Maxwell (1831 1879).
-This period is also called mechanical revolution. - Being able to design machines, the Second Industrial Revolution (1870 1915) was driven by development of electricity and electric devices.
+This period is also called the mechanical revolution. - Being able to design machines, the Second Industrial Revolution (1870 1915) was driven by the development of electricity and electric devices.
 Here, the focus moved from single machines to efficient manufacturing methods such as production lines and the complete work split called Taylorism.
-The period is also called electrical revolution. - The Third Industrial Revolution started around 1950 and focused on complex processes and digitalization.
-Considering automation, the programmable logic controller (PLC) was the major step to implement advanced control methods industrially.
-This technical invention was backed up by theoretical innovations from Kolmagorov (1903 1987) on complexity, Kalman (1930 2016) on observers and Bellman (1920 1984) on optimization.
+The period is also called the electrical revolution. - The Third Industrial Revolution started around 1950 and focused on complex processes and digitalization.
+Considering automation, the programmable logic controller (PLC) was the major step in implementing advanced control methods industrially.
+This technical invention was backed up by theoretical innovations from Kolmogorov (1903 1987) on complexity, Kalman (1930 2016) on observers, and Bellman (1920 1984) on optimization.
 Additionally, the concept of a robot was introduced.
-As it it characterized by computers, this phase is also called digital revolution. - Lately, the Fourth Industrial Revolution is postulated, which utilizes interconnected and self-functioning systems.
+As computers characterize it, this phase is also called the digital revolution. - Lately, the Fourth Industrial Revolution is postulated, which utilizes interconnected and self-functioning systems.

 Note that the above interpretation is focused on automation.
-Regarding other topics such as transport, capitalism or social development, other classifications are used.
+Other classifications are used for different topics, such as transport, capitalism or social development.

 Nowadays, automation systems are components of enterprise resource planning (ERP) tools, still combining information for monitoring and control.
 Figure 1.1 shows a current default path of automation.
 It includes the steps taken in the Second Industrial Revolution (standardization and modularization) and the Third Industrial Revolution (automation and lean).
-We like to point out the the layers integration, optimization and leading also existed and were managed prior to the Forth Industrial Revolution.
-Yet now, the quantification of the five management tasks planning controlling organizing leading staffing may be done much more accurately.
+We like to point out that the layers integration, optimization, and leading also existed and were managed before the Forth Industrial Revolution.
+Yet now, the quantification of the five management tasks may be done much more accurately.